tlamoureux24/venus-os_dbus-serialbattery/docs/versioned_docs/version-v1.3.20240705-or-older/general/install.md

 #### Specific version/troubleshooting option

 Run the [install script](#install-or-update-over-ssh) and select `5`.
-Go to [releases](https://github.com/mr-manuel/venus-os_dbus-serialbattery/releases) or [releases](https://github.com/mr-manuel/venus-os_dbus-serialbattery/releases) and copy the link to the `venus-data.tar.gz` version you like to install.
+Go to [releases](https://github.com/mr-manuel/venus-os_dbus-serialbattery/releases) and copy the link to the `venus-data.tar.gz` version you like to install.
 Paste the link with a right click and press enter.

 💡 Reboot the system after the installation finished with `reboot`.